Current projects

 2022 | Internet Mapping | University of New Mexico

-We built a web app to map the collections at the Museum of Southwestern Biology.
-As part of a course called "Internet Mapping" at the University of New Mexico.
+We built a web app to map the collections at the Museum of Southwestern Biology as part of a course called "Internet Mapping" at the University of New Mexico.
 These collections data are from 2021, so recent collections have not yet been incorporated.
 Explore and filter collections by division, taxa, and collection year.

 This application opens in a new browser tab.